jyhong836/LSMModelSpace/README.md

 This repository includes a precompiled version of `csim 1.1.1` and `libsvm 3.2`, including mexw64, mexa64m, mexmaci64 for usage under Windows, Linux, Mac.

 The csim can be found [here](http://www.lsm.tugraz.at/).
 N.B. the original version from the website was altered to meet the updated operational environment.
-The source code is also contained.

 __libsvm 3.2__ or higher version is required. __libsvm__ is a library for support vector machines which was obtained from [here](http://www.csie.ntu.edu.tw/~cjlin/libsvm/).